Convert Figma logo to code with AI

 Local configs

-carbon-now unfold.js --config local-config.json -p dark
+carbon-now _unfold.js --config local-config.json --preset dark

-1. local-config.json won’t be created if it doesn’t exist
+1. local-config.json won’t be created if it doesn’t exist.

-2. latest-preset will not be written to local-config.json
+2. latest-preset is not written to local-config.json.

 License